sefffal/PairPlots.jl/docs/src/guide.md

 ```@example 1
 fig = Figure(resolution=(600,600))

-# pairplots must go into a GridLayout.
+# Pair Plots must go into a Makie GridLayout.
 If you pass a GridPosition instead,
 # PairPlots will create one for you.
 # We can then adjust the spacing within that GridLayout.